Iggy Azalea Exposes A Lot Of Skin In Daring Cut-Out Leotard For Coachella

 Iggy Azalea exposed a lot of skin in a leotard with daring cut-outs for Coachella.
 The rapper shared an image to her Instagram account on Friday in which she’s wearing thin black material that barely covers her bosoms.

-The leotard looked more like a bikini in the way it fit her body, but had a small bit of material tied in the middle.
+The leotard looked more like a bikini in the way it fit her body but had a small bit of material tied in the middle.
 The top barely contained Iggy’s assets while the bottom looked like high-waisted briefs.
 The leotard perfectly showed off Azalea’s voluptuous body.

 The 27-year-old Australian-born star also had on a purple wig and her arm tattoos were on full display as well.
 She had on light makeup.